miriam-goldman/microSLAM/README.md

 GRM = calculate_grm(exp_genedata)
 ```
 #### Visualization of the GRM with the strain information used to generate it are labeled.
 This gene data was generated with a strain that is correlated to y in half of the samples and another strain or subset of semi correlated genes that are not correlated to the hypothetical phenotype of interest.
 We are most interested in genes that are able to explain our phenotype more than the simulated strain, in this case 3 genes were simulated to be more related to the phenotype than the strain.
 ![alt text](https://github.com/miriam-goldman/microSLAM/blob/main/other/exampleGRM.png)

 ### $\tau$ test for population structure (strain-trait associations)
 #### Step 4: fit baseline glm for starting parameters in tau test, this can be done as you would do a normal glm for your data.

 ```
-glm_fit0=glm("y~age+1", data = exp_metadata, family = "binomial")
+glm_fit0 = glm("y~age+1", data = exp_metadata, family = "binomial")
 ```

 #### Step 5: fit tau test using baseline glm and GRM calculated above
 ```
-glmm_fit=fit_tau_test(glm_fit0, GRM,species_id="test",verbose = FALSE,log_file=NA)
+glmm_fit = fit_tau_test(glm_fit0, GRM,species_id="test",verbose = FALSE,log_file=NA)
 summary(glmm_fit)
 ```
 ```